RamSri02/datasciencecoursera/CodeBook.md

 ## Step_5 (LABEL THE DECRIPTIVE VARIABLE NAMES)
 1. grep command was used to label the descriptive variable names.
-	-Complete_Data: Contains the tidy data set
+	- Complete_Data: Contains the tidy data set

-#From my perspective I think I have tried my level best to produce the tidy data because
+# From my perspective I think I have tried my level best to produce the tidy data because
 - Each variable is in one column.
 - Each different observation of that variable is in a different row.
 - One table for each kind of variable.

 ## Step_6 (INDEPENDENT TIDY DATA SET WITH THE AVERAGE OF EACH VARIABLE FOR EACH ACTIVITY AND SUBJECT)
 *REQUIRED PACKAGE: reshape2, plyr